 Gender provides a good example of how our epistemology is influenced by our social location.
 Feminist social epistemology challenges the assumed objectivity and rationality of traditional ways of designating and valuing knowledge.
 This epistemology seeks to understand how the social relations of gender shape knowledge in our societies and investigates how socially constructed norms of gender and gendered experiences influence the production of knowledge and valid knowers.
 A feminist social epistemology also challenges the abstract individualism of social theories and theorists.
 Until the 1970s, most social theories and theorists were uncritically perceived as universal, a positioning that ignored that these knowledges were essentially all produced by white middle and upper class European and North American males.
 A feminist social epistemology illuminates that the experiential differences of knowers leads to differences in perspective, and that these differences have epistemic consequences.
-Therefore, the knowledges produced and the valuing of those knowledges become entwined with and influenced by the identities, social positions, and social locations linked to the attributes of the knowledge producers (Stanford Encyclopedia of Philosophy 2006).
+Therefore, the knowledges produced and the valuing of those knowledges become entwined with and influenced by the identities, social positions, and social locations linked to the attributes of the knowledge producers (Stanford University 2006).
+Geography is also important.
+Sociologist Raewyn Connell (2007) demonstrates through Southern Theory that the presumed universalism of social theories produced in Europe and North America is not only illusory, but that such presumptions marginalise theoretical work from societies away from the global north.

-For example, German philosopher Karl Marx's theories of capital essentially relate to men's experience of the system, and the inequality and exploitation he exposes is also
+In another example, German philosopher Karl Marx's theories of capital essentially relate to men's experience of the system, and the inequality and exploitation he exposes are also that of men.

-Epistemology: Theory of knowledge concerned with understanding how knowledge is defined, valued, and prioritised. that of men.
 Women's position and experience are not considered, except in their role as producers of the next generation of workers or as a reserve army of labour for the bourgeoisie to exploit.
 Yet, women's experience of the capitalist system is very different to men's, and much of that difference, in both experience and consequent knowledge, is based on gender.
+In Marx's theorising, however, women were neither knowers nor sources of knowledge.